Old mahogany bench with cushions and throw

 Invitation

 We can be tempted to see ourselves as the inventors of our own ever-changing narrative, and as having progressed so much farther than previous generations.
 But the old things invite us to live in the present—to be present.
+You have to stay in one place to listen to a record.
+Letterpress printing requires hours of hard labour.
+And a manual typewriter demands effort and precision.

 These old things also persuade us to look back to the past and accept the significance of the long line of human history that has helped to shape ours.